 Fish oil helps lower blood pressure, reduce the chance of arrhythmia and other heart-related problems.
 It is normally found in oily fish, like herring, mackerel, and salmon which are particularly high in omega-3 acids.
 And it is certain that we don’t get enough omega-3 fats on a daily basis.

 According to the American Heart Association, everyone, with no exception, must eat fatty fish at least twice a week.
 But ask yourself: do I really eat fish that often?

 Regular doses of fish oil supplements help make up for any shortage of this key nutrient.
 They are naturally good for the heart and brain as well as for strengthening the immune system.
 Fish oil also plays a major role in fighting inflammation throughout the body.

-The effects of omega-3 on mood is carefully studied by the scientists, and there is evidence that it helps get rid or dial down depression and improve the quality of sleep.
-Almost all fish oil supplements also contain low dosage of Vitamin D, E and A.
+The effects of omega-3 on mood is carefully studied by scientists, and there is evidence that it helps get rid or dial down depression and improve the quality of sleep.
+Almost all fish oil supplements also contain a low dosage of Vitamin D, E, and A.